naveenkumarr05/weather-app/README.md

 npm run lint
 ```

-Steps to produce output:
+### Steps to produce output:
 1. Enter any city in search field (ex-london, ex-new york)
 2. It will display city and country name
-3. click on Current button for get current weather report
+3. Click on Current button for get current weather report
-4. click on 7 days forecast button to see forecast report.
+4. Click on 7 days forecast button to see forecast report.